 This is a rush transcript.
 Copy may not be in its final form.

-Cleveland Riser, Jr., seventy-four-year-old former assistant superintendent of schools in La Salle Parish, he retired in 1985, lives on a street named after him in the all-black community of Goodpine that neighbors Jena.
+Cleveland Riser Jr., 74-year-old former assistant superintendent of schools in La Salle Parish, he retired in 1985, lives on a street named after him in the all-black community of Goodpine that neighbors Jena.

 So, from that angle, my position has always been, is that we’re not worried about what school we go to; education is the most important thing.
 And if we’re going to get an education in La Salle Parish, those of us that live in the Jena area, our kids must go to Jena High School.
 And we can forget about the name.
 All we want teachers to do is teach.
 Then we learn, and we get out of here.

 My wife and I have had two children to graduate from Jena High School.
 Neither one of them have ever had a problem, because they left here every day knowing that the number one reason why they were in schools was to get an education, so they can get a foundation and go on some place and develop themselves, so that they can become self-sufficient and take care of themselves.
 So this is what I’ve tried to maintain my 50 years here.

 AMY GOODMAN: When did you hear about the nooses being hung from the tree?

 CLEVELAND RISER JR.: The same day that it was heard of or talked about in town.
 I don’t know what date that was, but it was the same day that — when the nooses were there and the uproar started.